City of Seagoville Municipal Court of Record No.1

-Juveniles and Minors Juveniles, persons under the age of 16 at the time of the citation, must appear in court with a parent or legal guardian (please bring documentary proof if appearing with guardian).
+Juveniles and Minors Any person at least 10 years of age and younger than 17 years of age, must appear in court with a parent or legal guardian (please bring documentary proof if appearing with guardian).

 Minors, persons under the age of 21 who received a citation for an alcohol offense or under the age of 18 who received a citation for a tobacco offense, must enter their appearance in open court.

 Please note, if you fail to appear as stated, a notice will be sent to the Texas Department of Public Safety to suspend your driver's license or prohibit you from being able to obtain one.

 A request for a court hearing may be made at the clerk's office or by mail.
 Picture identification must be provided.

 If you are convicted of a misdemeanor offense involving violence where you are or were the spouse, intimate partner, parent, or guardian of the victim or are were involved in another similar relationship with the victim, it may be unlawful for you to possess or purchase a firearm, including a hand gun or long gun, or ammunition, pursuant to federal law under 18 U.S.C.
 Section 922 (g)(9) or section 46.04 (b).
 Texas Penal Code.
 If you have any questions whether these laws make it illegal for you to possess or purchase a firearm, you should consult an attorney.